wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ### AI-102

+The AI-102 is intended for <strong>software developers</strong> wanting to build AI infused applications.
+By contrast, AI-100 was more for system operators.

 <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/ai-102">AI-102 exam, as defined at Microsoft's LEARN</a> has free written tutorials on each of the exam's domains:

    * Plan and manage an Azure <a href="#CognitiveServices">Cognitive Services</a> solution (15-20%)